 What Is LEED?

 The Leadership in Energy and Environmental Design (LEED) certification is a globally used process that evaluates a building project’s sustainability efforts.
-Using detailed rating and points systems, LEED certification gauges sustainable building design for new construction, commercial interiors, existing buildings, single-family homes and more.
+Using detailed rating and points systems, LEED certification gauges sustainable building design for new construction, commercial interiors, existing buildings and single-family homes.

 - Using sustainable building materials